Hector Balderas: New Mexico House of Representatives

 In 2004, Balderas and his family returned to Wagon Mound.
 With no prior political experience, he launched a campaign for a seat in the New Mexico House of Representatives, defeating the incumbent in the Democratic primary by a two-to-one margin.

 Among his most notable legislative achievements was his sponsorship of “truthful interrogations” legislation, a reform that required law enforcement to record in-house interrogations of suspected killers.
-For his leadership on this issue, Balderas was recognized alongside then-State Senator Barack Obama of Illinois, who championed similar reforms in his home state.

 Balderas’s leadership and legislative accomplishments earned him national recognition, including being named Rookie Leader of the Year by the Greater Albuquerque Chamber of Commerce and Outstanding Rookie by the League of Conservation Voters for his work on energy development and environmental policy.

 State Auditor

-During his tenure, Balderas launched audits and investigations that uncovered rampant financial mismanagement and corruption across state and local government.
+During his tenure, the Office of the State Auditor launched audits and investigations that uncovered financial mismanagement across state and local government.
 These included exposing fraudulent practices at New Mexico’s regional housing authorities, questionable public land deals by a former state land commissioner, misuse of state vehicles at the Public Regulation Commission, and over-billing by private contractors at the Corrections Department.
-He also led an investigation into the New Mexico Finance Authority, revealing the issuance of a fraudulent audit report that sent shockwaves through the state’s financial sector.
+He also led an investigation into the New Mexico Finance Authority, revealing the issuance of a fraudulent audit report.

-One of Balderas’s most high-profile investigations was the special audit of Sunland Park, a border town long plagued by corruption.
+Balderas led the special audit of Sunland Park, a border town long plagued by corruption.
 His audit uncovered widespread financial abuse by city officials, prompting the first-ever state takeover of a municipality in New Mexico’s history.
-The findings also aided law enforcement efforts, leading to multiple criminal indictments, including of the mayor-elect and city manager.

 Balderas also uncovered the largest public school embezzlement scheme in New Mexico history, a $3.3 million fraud operation at the Jemez Mountain School District.
-His work led to increased financial oversight, stricter audit compliance measures, and policy reforms that protected taxpayers and ensured public funds were used transparently.